Blair: Right, I'm sure that's why your nose is bleeding.

 - A rather amusing example happened in Pastel; the protagonist's sexy stepmother went to their school to bring him his lunch.
 One thing led to another and she inexplicably decided to be the class's swimming coach.
 This led to so many of the boys getting nosebleeds that the pool itself was stained in blood!
 Soon after the protagonist realized that his stepmother still hadn't left the school as evidenced by all the blood stains in the school corridors!

-- In Plastic Little, a character suffers an explosive nose bleed while scuba diving in a tank full of predatory fish.
-Nothing really comes of it.
+- In Plastic Little, Nichol suffers an explosive nose bleed while scuba diving in a tank full of predatory fish.
+The tank was above Tita's bathroom; three guesses what caused the nosebleed.
+This results in Tita catching him and Roger in the act and punishing them for it.

 - Mikan in Potemayo suffers several massive nosebleeds fantasizing about Sunao, often resulting in her being hauled off to the hospital.